SpotlightKid/micropython-stm-lib/midi/README.md

     midiout.all_sound_off()
     midiout.reset_all_controllers()
     midiout.all_notes_off()

-    # Send a local control message with value 127:
+    # Send a local control message with value 127 (on):
-    midiout.local_control(True)
+    midiout.local_control()
-    # Send a local control message with value 0:
+    # Send a local control message with value 0 (off):
     midiout.local_control(False)

-    # Send a omni mode on message:
+    # Send an omni mode on message:
-    midiout.local_control(True)
+    midiout.omni_mode()
-    # Send omni mode off message:
+    # Send an omni mode off message:
     midiout.omni_mode(False)

+    # Send a poly mode on message:
+    midiout.poly_mode()
     # Send a mono mode on message:
     midiout.poly_mode(False)
-    # Send poly mode on message:
-    midiout.poly_mode(True)

     # Send all notes off, all sound off and reset all controllers on
     # all channels:
     midiout.panic()
-    # ... or on given list of channels:
+    # ... or on the given list of channels:
     midiout.panic(range(1,4))
-    # ... or onyl on given channel:
+    # ... or only on given channel:
     midiout.panic(16)